Triumph ST/SC/T100/T120 - Real Leather Seat - Elite

 A seat for those who are looking for something truly special

-Omega Racer is proud to introduce a new range of exclusive custom seats made of full grain cow leather.
+Omega Racer is proud to introduce a new range of exclusive custom seats made of oiled, genuine leather.

 The "Elite" seats are made by a skilled leather artisan, one by one, taking great care in the selection of only the best leather hides to deliver a product of superb quality.